 - develop and employ strategies for understanding and solving problems in ways that leverage the power of technological methods to develop and test solutions;

-- communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats and digital media appropriate to their goals;
+- communicate clearly and express themselves creatively for a variety of purposes using the platforms, tools, styles, formats, and digital media appropriate to their goals; and

 - use digital tools to broaden their perspectives and enrich their learning by collaborating with others and working effectively in teams locally and globally.